 The most accurate modern translation of these verses in the following.

 "This is He Who came by water and blood - Jesus the Christ; not by water only, but by water and blood.
 And it is the Spirit that bears witness because the Spirit is the truth.
 For there are three that bear witness on the earth: the Spirit, and the water, and the blood; and these three witness unto the one truth."
 (HBFV)

 Who was and is Jesus?

 Who was, and is, Jesus Christ?
 Jesus, the Eternal, self-existent One is the Spokesman for God Almighty and the Creator of all things as outlined in the Book of Genesis.
-He is also the LORD God of the Old Testament who became Christ in the flesh in the New Testament.
+He is also the LORD God of the Old Testament who became Christ in the flesh in the Gospels.
 He is the one who will return back to this earth to re-establish the Kingdom of God (the true gospel message), rule from His throne in Jerusalem for more than 1,000 years and rebuild this world from the ground up according to God's original standards.
 Once that is accomplished and the world is cleansed with fire, He will turn it over to God the Father, who along with the Holy City in the third heaven, will come to this earth which will then become the new headquarters of the universe (Revelation 21-22).

-Jesus Revealed the Father
+Revealing the Father

 "All things were delivered to Me by My Father; and no one knows the Son except the Father; neither does anyone know the Father except the Son, and the one to whom the Son personally chooses to reveal Him."
 (Matthew 11:27, HBFV)

 Jesus Christ is, was and always will be God.
 You can search the Bible from cover to cover, however, and you will not find ANYWHERE that states the Spirit is God just like God the Father and Jesus are God.
 The Bible simply does not teach that the Holy Spirit is a third member of the divine family.